lsst-dm/dmtn-015/index.rst

   \sum_{\bf u} \!
 K_i({\bf r}, {\bf u}) \, \phi_i({\bf u}, {\bf s})
     = \phi_\mathrm{pm}({\bf r}-{\bf s})

 Typically :math:`K` is parametrized as a smoothly varying linear combination of basis functions.
-The details of fitting it given a target coadd PSF and input image PSF models is beyond the scope of this document; see e.g. [Alard1998]_ for more information.
+The details of fitting it given a target coadd PSF and input image PSF models is beyond the scope of this document; see e.g., :cite:t:`1998ApJ...503..325A` for more information.

 Because deconvolution is (at best) noisy, convolution with :math:`K_i` will generally increase the size of the PSF.
 This highlights the big disadvantage of PSF-matched coadds: the images with the best seeing must be degraded to match a target PSF whose sizes is determined by the worst of the images to be included in the coadd.
 Thus PSF-matched coadds must either include only the best-seeing images (sacrificing depth) or suffer from a worst-case coadd PSF.